marymafa/marymafa.github.io/_posts/2017-07-17-how-to-read-a-book.md

 ---
 layout: post
-title:  how to read a book
+title:  How to read a book
 date: 2017-07-17
 ---